Revisiting ASR Error Correction with Specialized Models

+Since the exact optimization is intractable, we consider two approximations: \textit{greedy decoding}, which requires no access to acoustic scores, and \textit{correction-first decoding}, which reintroduces acoustic evidence through rescoring.

+\textbf{Greedy decoding}~~~The ECLM takes the greedy ASR hypothesis $\hat{y}$ and decodes $y^*$ independently of acoustic scores\footnote{For CTC models, $\hat{y}$ is obtained by taking the argmax over label probabilities at each frame, deduplicating, and removing blanks.}

-where both maximizations are approximated by the greedy algorithm.
-Note that with this simple method, error correction could be performed without access to the audio or the ASR prediction scores, which is not achievable when using conventional LMs.
+where both maximizations are approximated by greedy search.
+This is the simplest form of error correction: it operates on text alone, without access to audio or ASR scores---a property not achievable with conventional LM rescoring.

-\paragraph{\dsr-decoding}~~To further enhance inference by incorporating acoustic model outputs alongside \dlm, we propose a new variant of the decoding algorithm, dubbed \textit{\dsr-decoding}.
-It follows four steps: 1)~ASR takes in the audio $x$ and outputs the greedy hypothesis $\hat{y}$, same as in greedy-decoding; 2)~\dlm takes in the greedy hypothesis $\hat{y}$ and generates an $n$-best list of corrected candidates using a beam search; 3)~For each candidate generated by \dlm, we compute the acoustic score with ASR; 4)~Each candidate is rescored using a weighted sum of the ASR score and the \dlm score, using a single hyperparameter $\lambda$ that is tuned on the entire validation set.
-In $\log$ space, the above can be written~as:
+\textbf{Correction-first decoding}~~~To reintroduce acoustic evidence, we propose \textit{correction-first decoding} (Algorithm~\ref{alg:correction_first}).
+The ECLM generates an $n$-best list of corrected candidates via beam search from the greedy ASR hypothesis $\hat{y}$, and each candidate is rescored using a weighted combination of the ECLM score and the ASR acoustic score, with a single hyperparameter $\lambda$ tuned on the validation set.
+This approach assumes the correct transcript appears within the ECLM's beam; in practice, a beam size of 10 suffices.

-where $\lambda$ is a scalar that can be used to adjust the relative strengths of the ASR and the \dlm and $\hat{y}$ is obtained by the greedy algorithm.
-Note that \dsr-decoding is quite different from rescoring that is performed with neural LMs, and we show a comparison of \dsr-decoding with conventional decoding approach in Figure \ref{pipeline}.
-See Appendix \ref{app:decoding} for more details.
+This reverses the conventional neural LM rescoring pipeline (Figure~\ref{fig:decoding}): in standard rescoring~\cite{synnaeve2019end}, the \textit{ASR generates a beam} (typically with a weak $n$-gram LM), which is rescored by the neural LM.\footnote{Joint decoding with ASR and neural LM is also possible but more expensive, and in practice the oracle WER of the first-pass $n$-gram beam is already very low.} In correction-first decoding, the \textit{ECLM generates the beam} from a single greedy ASR output, and ASR scores are used for rescoring.
+We adopt nucleus sampling with threshold $0.9$ to ensure full-length beams.
+The computational cost of both approaches is comparable, while ECLM greedy decoding is cheaper as it avoids beam search entirely.

-\section{Experimental Details}
+\section{Experimental details}